 Authority: Board of Trustees

 History: First Issued: February 17, 1995.
-Last Revised: November 21, 1997.
+Last Revised: April 19, 2023.

-1. It is the intent of North Carolina State University to provide the safest possible environment in which students, staff and the faculty may pursue their activities.
+1. It is the intent of North Carolina State University (NC State) to provide the safest possible environment in which students, staff and the faculty may pursue their activities.

-2. North Carolina State has established administrative procedures for the reduction and prevention of on-the-job accidents and illnesses and for the protection of the environment.
+2. NC State has established administrative procedures for the reduction and prevention of on-the-job accidents and illnesses and for the protection of the environment.
 Moreover, these procedures will be continually reviewed and appropriately modified.
 These procedures are to be used as a foundation for establishing safety and environmental health programs in every unit of the University.

-6. In the area of radiation safety, North Carolina State has adopted the “ALARA” (AsLow As Reasonably Achievable) philosophy; thus, all units of the University shall make every effort to minimize radiation exposures and releases of radioactivity materials in effluents to unrestricted areas.
+6. In the area of radiation safety, NC State has adopted the “ALARA” (As Low As Reasonably Achievable) philosophy; thus, all units of the University shall make every effort to minimize radiation exposures and releases of radioactive materials in effluents to unrestricted areas.